 Related read: Dating App Preferences, Filters & Deal-Breakers

-Dating In Your 30s In San Francisco – Dating Bay Area
+Dating In Your 30s In San Francisco – Dating In The Bay Area

 Dating in your 30s can be brutal in SF.
 So many questions arise that you can’t put off any longer.
 Am I moving back home?
 Do I want kids?
 Should I end this relationship I am in that is not going anywhere but I feel comfortable in?